Field Trips and R.E.A.C.H. camp

 Tour the oldest cemetery in the state.
 The Lincoln Marriage Temple is something you will not want to miss; this temple houses the log cabin in which the parents of President Abraham Lincoln were married.
 Visit the Mansion Museum, home to a fine collection of Civil War displays, Lincoln memorabilia, Native American artifacts, frontier paintings, historic documents, McIntosh gun collection, music collection and much more.
 We also have a large picnic and playground area.

 Old Fort Harrod State Park schedules school field trips year-round.
 Interpreters dressed in period correct clothing are at the park from April 16 through October 31.
 The museum and gift shop are open Wednesday - Sunday from April 1 through Oct.
-31. Admission to Old Fort Harrod State Park and the Mansion Museum is $3 per student and $4 for adults in groups of 20 or more - and school personnel and bus drivers are admitted free.
+31. Admission to Old Fort Harrod State Park and the Mansion Museum is $4 per student, teacher and other school personnel, and $6 for adults in groups of 20 or more.
 For more information call 859/734-3314 Monday – Friday.

 Old Mulkey MeetingHouse State Historic Site